How Do I Know Whether I'm Ready To Fall In Love?

 Financial stability may also allow you to fulfill lifetime goals with the person you choose to be with.
 You may hope to buy a house together or travel the globe.
 Maybe you want to start a family together.

-If you value financial stability, you might also want to ensure your partner is financially stable before entering into a relationship with them.
-Studies show that problems with finances are one of the top reasons for divorce and breakups.
+If you value financial stability, you might also want to make it a point to ensure your partner is financially stable before entering into a relationship with them.
+Studies show that problems with finances are one of the top reasons for divorce and breakups

 The relationships you keep may be stronger and more meaningful when you go into them with a whole heart and an independent attitude.
-It could seem like a contradiction in terms, but knowing how to be content with being alone can be a good predictor of whether you're ready for a long-term relationship.
+It could seem contradictory, but knowing how to be content with or even excited about being alone can be a good predictor of whether you're ready for a long-term relationship.

-Being comfortable with being alone can also mean that you are better able to wait for the right person to come along.
+Being content with being alone can also mean that you can better wait for the right person to come along.
 In healthy relationships, partners may feel happy and content with themselves and one another.
 Studies show that healthy relationships can improve mental health as well.

 Although you may not want to move in with your new partner immediately, this decision might be in your future, or you may already live together.
 Think about how you want to navigate the nitty-gritty of daily living in the same space with another person.